 The Red Queen (1993) by Matt Ridley - explores the evolutionary psychology perspective of sexual selection

-Survival of the Prettiest: The Science of Beauty (1999) by Nancy Etcoff - argues that our concept of beauty is in our biology rather than being a construct
+Survival of the Prettiest: The Science of Beauty (1999) by Nancy Etcoff - a psychologist argues that our concept of beauty is in our biology rather than being a construct

-The Beauty Myth (1990) by Naomi Wolf - proposing that societal pressures have much to do with our concept of beauty
+The Beauty Myth (1990) by Naomi Wolf - a feminist proposes that societal pressures have much to do with our concept of beauty

-SignatureOne rule to rule them all (other rules), one rule to guide them, one rule to ring the world, and in their darkness, bind them. (after Tolkien) - That rule being? - DO NO HARM
+SignatureOne (apex) rule to rule them all, one rule to guide them, one rule to ring the world, and in their darkness, bind them - that rule being? - DO NO HARM

-BJH Dead Can Dance Strawbs Blowzabella VdGG Bonzo Dog Nice.
+Doors BJH Dylan Dead Can Dance KCrimson Strawbs Blowzabella VdGG Bonzo Dog Nice.